 Have you read or heard the mass media’s hippie narrative?

 They — I should say we — drifted through the 60s high on drugs, gave up commitments, practiced free love, protested the war.
 And then went away as the hard reality of the 70s dawned.
 Right?

 Or is there more to the story, maybe a lot more that the mainstream media prefers to ignore?

 Free thinking hippies forged bonds to move science forward.
 That doesn’t sit well with the establishment.
 They like to pretend the 60s counterculture revolution never happened.

 But if we never happened, they wouldn’t erase our footprints or the trails we walked into a better future.

-I’m proud of my hippie legacy and thrilled at how others in the movement rescued physics from the blind-eyed men.
+I’m proud of my hippie legacy.
+But I’m thrilled at how others rescued physics from violet men.
 Yes, almost all men, in charge.

 You’re in for a surprise, and it starts with how hippies saved physics from the grasp of the military-industrial complex.
 They rescued research funding from a federal budget consumed by the Vietnam War.